portellam/auto-xorg/README.md

 # Auto X.Org
 ### v1.1.3
-Automatically set the primary video output at boot-time given a video device (VGA) is unavailable due to hardware-passthrough (VFIO) or any other reason, in the **X11** **(X.Org)** display server for a Linux machine.
+Automatically set the primary video output at boot-time given a video device is unavailable due to hardware-passthrough (VFIO), or any other reason, in the **X11** **(X.Org)** display server for a Linux machine.

 ## [Download](#5-download)